 Embeddedness pertains to the situation where one coded quotation is encompassed or contained within another, illustrating potential hierarchical or nested relationships.
 For example, a broader code like "emotional well-being" might encompass quotations with more specific codes such as "stress," "anxiety," and "happiness."
 This relationship can reveal important insights about the data, showing how narrower concepts contribute to broader themes or experiences.

-In employing these spatial relations, visual aids like mind maps, diagrams, or even advanced software tools like those found in ATLAS.ti can help illustrate these relationships, making it easier to comprehend the complex web of interconnections.
-Moreover, it is crucial to note that these spatial relationships are not mutually exclusive but can coexist in a single data set, thereby creating a multifaceted picture of the qualitative data.
+In employing these spatial relations, visual aids like mind maps, diagrams, or even advanced software tools like those found in ATLAS.ti can help illustrate these relationships, making it easier to comprehend the potential interconnections.
+Moreover, these spatial relationships are not mutually exclusive but can coexist in a single data set, thereby creating a multifaceted picture of the qualitative data.

 To analyze potential relationships among codes in ATLAS.ti, one of the most commonly used tools is Code Co-Occurrence Analysis.
 This tool displays a matrix that refers to all coded segments in a project, highlighting instances where two or more codes appear together in the data.
 The table's rows and columns represent different codes, and the intersecting cells indicate the frequency of their co-occurrence.